Antonio Gibson

-Antonio Gibson (born June 23, 1998) is an American professional football running back and kickoff returner for the New England Patriots of the National Football League (NFL).
+Antonio Gibson (born June 23, 1998) is an American professional football running back and kickoff returner.
 He played college football at East Central Community College in Mississippi for two years prior to transferring to Memphis in 2018.
 As a return specialist and wide receiver with Memphis, Gibson was named American Athletic Conference (AAC) special teams player of the year in 2019 and received conference honors for both positions.
 He entered the 2020 NFL draft as a running back, where he was selected by the Washington Football Team in the third round and played four seasons.

 Early life

 Gibson attended Eagle's Landing High School in McDonough, Georgia, playing for their football, basketball, and track teams.
 As a senior, he was named the Henry Daily Heralds offensive player of the year.

 College career

 Gibson enrolled at East Central Community College in 2016, playing football for them prior to transferring to the University of Memphis in 2018.
 In his two years at East Central, he had 50 receptions for 871 receiving yards with 13 touchdowns, 27 kick returns, 554 kick-return yards and 249 rushing yards.
 He played wide receiver and running back at Memphis.

 In his two years, he had 44 receptions for 834 yards with 10 touchdowns, 369 rushing yards and four touchdowns and 647 return yards and a touchdown.
 In 2019, he was named the American Athletic Conference (AAC) Special Teams Player of the Year and made first-team all-AAC as a return specialist and second-team as a wide receiver, becoming only the fourth player in conference history to receive such an honor at two positions.
 He was invited to the 2020 Senior Bowl as a running back, where he recorded 68 rushing yards on 11 carries.